ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-maxbotixi2c.rst

 .. warning::

    RNGFND_MAX_CM must be set to a tested, appropriate value.
-If RNGFND_MAX_CM is set to a value greater than the range of the sensor, the flight controller will not respond correctly to the data provided.
+If RNGFND_MAX_CM is set to a value greater than the range of the sensor, the autopilot will not respond correctly to the data provided.

 Connecting to the Pixhawk